nirbo/mnist/README.md

 - [Python](https://python.org/) 3.5
 - [Git](https://git-scm.com/)
 - The Clusterone Python library.
-Install it with `pip install clusterone==2.0.0a03`
+Install it with `pip install clusterone`
 - A Clusterone account.
 [Sign up](https://clusterone.com/) for free if you don't have an account yet.

 ### Setting Up